Aluterus schoepfii: Characteristics

-Orange filefish can be distinguished by the presence of 2 dorsal spines and 32-29 dorsal soft rays.
+Orange filefish can be distinguished by the presence of 2 dorsal spines and 32–29 dorsal soft rays.
 They do not have anal spines but have 35–41 anal soft rays.
 The pelvic terminus is absent, the body has numerous small round orange or orange-yellow spots, and the lips are often blackish.
+They can reach a maximum size of about 61-62 cm although they are common to 40 cm.

 Distribution

-Orange filefish are distributed along the Western Atlantic.
-This includes Nova Scotia, Bermuda, and the northern Gulf of Mexico to Brazil.
-Distributions along the Eastern Atlantic include Cape Blanc and Mauritania to Angola.
+Orange filefish are distributed along the Western Atlantic from Nova Scotia through Bermuda and the northern Gulf of Mexico to Brazil.
+Distribution along the Eastern Atlantic ranges from Cape Blanc (Mauritania) to Angola.